srinidhi621/Market-Sentinel/README.md

    - A Python CLI, and
    - A FastAPI backend (for later UI / integrations).

 This PoC is designed to run entirely on a MacBook.
 Cloud deployment (GCP / Azure) can be added later using the same layered architecture.
+A curated “demo pack” (5-year historical events with cached news) ensures engaging demos even on quiet market days.

 ---